 The opulence of the turkey is counterbalanced by the relative scarcity of other foods on the table and the presence of water as the only beverage.

 Over the past 75 years Freedom From Want has been the subject of numerous homages and parodies, including within the comic book medium.
-As my tongue-in-cheek celebration of Thanksgiving this year, here are 10 of those images.
+For my tongue-in-cheek celebration of Thanksgiving this year, here are 10 of those images.

 Probably one of the best well-known comic book covers to pay tribute to Freedom From Want is JSA #54 (Jan 2004) from DC Comics.
 Drawn by Carlos Pacheco & Jesus Merino, this cover features Superman and Power Girl serving Thanksgiving dinner to the Justice Society and Justice League.
 I am going to abstain from making any comments about “breast or leg” here, although the jokes do sort of write themselves.
 Sorry, Power Girl!